Professional website for plumbing, heating and HVAC businesses

 A GEG advisory page is almost indispensable in 2026.
 The Building Energy Act unsettles many homeowners - "I heard I have to replace my heating in 2028?", "does this apply to my old building?", "what about municipal heat planning?".
 We build a clear overview: when does what apply, which deadlines are valid in your federal state, which heating fits which building.
 This page ranks for "GEG heating old building" or "heat pump old building possible" and attracts exactly those customers who are currently informing themselves - at the start of the purchase decision.

 An emergency section is high-margin but only useful with clear rules: availability times, service area, call-out fee, hourly rate during and outside business hours.
-A form with photo upload ("photograph the dripping pipe") helps with diagnosis.
+A lean form with location, damage type and callback request helps with first triage; photos are exchanged directly only after first contact.
 Important: advertise emergency service only if you actually deliver it - customers who call at 2am and reach voicemail leave 1-star reviews that damage your reputation more than two emergency jobs per month earn.

 A funding section on BAFA (BEG EM) and KfW (loan 458, subsidy 458) explains the principle and links to official sources without promising specific percentages.
 Ideal is a "We calculate your funding" invitation with a lean enquiry form (building type, year of construction, current heating, square metres) - that is a qualified lead magnet and at the same time a pre-briefing for the consultation.

-Legal certainty: Crafts Code, master obligation, GEG and advertising law
+Legal framework: Crafts Code, master obligation, GEG and advertising law

 The plumbing and heating trade is listed in Annex A No. 24 of the German Crafts Code (HwO) as a regulated trade.
 Only businesses with a registered master craftsman (or equivalent qualification under § 7 HwO) may offer plumbing and heating services independently.
 On the website this means: master certificate or at least master title and registration in the Trade Roll must be visible - typically in a team or about-us section.
 We optionally add this to the imprint as well, because chambers of crafts occasionally check the imprint in disputes.